Updated July 6, 2019

 The bulk of tourists hires a pack in their hotels or agencies; they include guide, transfer from the hotel, food and water from Rp 900,000 per person; most only ascend the Pasar Agung trail.
 Those who come on their own, it is easiest to rent a vehicle; by bemo you can reach Besakih from Klungkung, but not Pasar Agung.

-Only 1700 m high, it is the most active volcano in Bali, although the last erupting one has been Agung, and one of the most active in Indonesia; its last eruption was in 2000.
+Only 1717 m high, it was considered the most active volcano in Bali, although the last erupting one has been Agung, and one of the most active in Indonesia; its last eruption was in 2000.
 It has a wider main caldera, whose eastern third is occupied by Lake Batur, while a second cone grows in central-western area, creating a beautiful image.

 To go up is required to hire a guide from Mount Batur Guides Association, from 250,000 Rp per person approximately, although if there are two or more climbers you can expect to pay about 400,000, which is still very expensive, especially considering this hike is much simpler than the previous volcano; it takes about two hours to reach the summit.
 There are two paths, with the one starting at Toya Bungkah being the most recommended because the first part is covered by jungle; both of them leave from the lake.
 The climb also starts at night to reach the summit at dawn.
 It is recommended to avoid climbing in the rainy season (especially January and February).